SargeyWargey/Homoothya/Story/Drafts/Chapter_18.md

 We climbed up from the cave to the mesa above, moving quietly through the growing dusk.
 The air was cooling rapidly, that sharp cold that comes to the desert when the sun drops.
 My breath made small clouds.

-Up on the mesa, the land was unfamiliar—I'd only been up here once before, on a hunt with my uncle seasons ago.
+Up on the mesa, the land was unfamiliar.
 The juniper and pinyon were dark shapes against the dimming sky.
 My uncle led us east, away from the canyon rim, toward where he said deer often fed on the brush in the evening.

 We moved in silence, communicating only with hand signals.
 My uncle pointed: fresh tracks in the dust.
 Multiple deer, heading toward the valley.
 I nodded and we followed.